Because Leadership Is No Joke

 |“By the end [of one of the exercises], the girls are beginning to understand how to pivot when something isn’t working to find a creative new strategy that just might.
 That’s an important skill for an improv comedian, but it’s also critical for CEOs, politicians, and just about every leadership position there is.” – Shay Maunz, Glamour|

 We work with organizations that advance social justice values and share an interest in developing girls’ leadership.
 We are not accepting proposals at this time.
-If you know a girl-serving social justice organization that we should partner with in the future, we’d love to hear!
+If you know an elementary/middle school or girl-serving social justice organization that we should partner with in the future, we’d love to hear!
 Email us at [email protected].
 Also, be the first to receive news and updates by signing up for our Funny Girls newsletter:

-We work with social justice organizations to implement the Funny Girls curriculum – check out our current and past partners on the right.
+We work with schools and social justice organizations to implement the Funny Girls curriculum—check out our current and past partners on the right.
 Funny Girls is also proud to offer two week Summer Sessions, and online workshops throughout the school year taught by our in-house staff.
 Be the first to receive the news and updates by signing up for our Funny Girls newsletter, and by following us on Instagram and Twitter!

 We currently train instructors from within our partner organizations.
 As we continue to grow, we will be looking to train more instructors outside of our partner organizations in the Funny Girls curriculum.
-If you love improv and girls’ leadership, and are interested to learn more about this opportunity, send us a note of inquiry at [email protected].
+If you love improv and girls’ leadership, and want to bring Funny Girls to your school or organization, send us a note of inquiry at [email protected].
 Also, make sure you receive news and updates by signing up for our Funny Girls newsletter.